FPC Panelization Design Standards and Requirements

 6. Steel Sheet Reinforcement Panelization

-- Maintain a spacing of over 3mm between boards in areas reinforced with a steel sheet.
+- Maintain a spacing of at least 3mm between boards in areas reinforced with a steel sheet (metal stiffeners).

-- Cut grooves around the steel sheet area with a width of 0.8mm to facilitate laser forming.
+- Cut grooves around the steel sheet area with a width of 0.8mm to facilitate laser forming(required for laser cutting of stiffeners).

 7. Material Utilization